appdotnet/api-spec/objects.md

 * TODOs
     * Reply model

-### Annotations
+### Post Annotations
-Annotations are attributes (key, value pairs) that describe the entire post.
+Post annotations are attributes (key, value pairs) that describe the entire post.
 There will be globally defined annotation formats (like geo above) but each application can also define annotations in their own namespace (like the Rdio song).

 TODO